 All students taking an AP course are encouraged to register to take the AP exam.
 Students could possibly earn college credit depending on the exam score and the chosen university's AP credit policy.
 AP exams are given the first two weeks of May.
-Registration is February - March.
+Registration for AP exams occurs in both the fall and spring semesters.